aspgayathri/Technical-Writing/Biotechnology_whitepaper.md

    + **Nutrigenomics:** Using genetic information to customize dietary recommendations based on an individual's genetic predispositions.
 This approach aims to optimize health outcomes and manage conditions like obesity or diabetes.
    + **Pharmacogenomics:** Tailoring drug treatments based on an individual's genetic makeup to optimize effectiveness and minimize adverse reactions.
 For instance, testing genetic variants can guide dosages for drugs like warfarin.

+#### **2.3 Monoclonal Antibody Therapies and Immunotherapy**

+Monoclonal antibody therapies involve using engineered antibodies to target specific molecules in the body.
+These therapies are designed to treat various conditions by modulating specific immune responses.
+Examples include:

+-[]Rituximab
+-[]
+-[]